Rookies in Burma

-Bert Gilroy, who had been a producer at RKO since 1938, would leave the studio after completing this film.
-He would produce only one other film in his career, Hollywood Bound, in 1946 for Astor Pictures.
-This would also mark the last film in which the actor Erford Gage would perform.
-After it wrapped, Gage reported for duty in the US Army.
-He would die in March 1945 in the Philippines, as a result of wounds suffered in action.
+Rookies in Burma was produced by Bert Gilroy, who had been making two-reel comedies for the studio since 1934; he also produced many low-budget features for RKO.
+This was the last film in which the actor Erford Gage would perform.
+After it wrapped, Gage reported for duty in the U.S. Army.
+He died in March 1945 in the Philippines, as a result of wounds suffered in action.

-As in the earlier film, this picture stars the comedy duo of Wally Brown and Alan Carney.

 Plot

-While stationed in Burma, buck privates Jerry Miles and Mike Strager are assigned to kitchen duty when they end up captured and taken to a prisoner-of-war camp with other soldiers, including Sgt.
-Burke, a man they know well.
+While stationed in Burma, buck privates Jerry Miles and Mike Strager are assigned to kitchen duty when they end up captured and taken to a prisoner-of-war camp with other soldiers, including their old platoon nemesis Sgt.
+Burke.

-The three escape and encounter two stranded American women, Connie and Janie, along the way.
+The three escape and encounter two stranded American showgirls, Connie and Janie, along the way.
 A clever ruse causes a company of Japanese soldiers pursuing them to plunge off a cliff.
 An elephant helps enable the five to get back to safety, although not before a Japanese tank begins firing at them.
 Everyone ends up safe and sound, although Jerry and Mike end up right back where they began, peeling potatoes.